os9sur/MiraTranslator/README.md

 ---

+## ⚠️ Project Scope & Free Alternatives

+If you are simply looking for a completely free, zero-setup AI translation tool, your current browser likely already provides excellent built-in options:
+* **Chrome Users:** The **Gemini** side panel offers powerful, out-of-the-box webpage reading and content analysis capabilities.
+* **Edge Users:** The built-in **Copilot** can easily analyze webpage content and generate video subtitle summaries.

+**So why develop Mira?**
+Actually, Mira Translator started purely because I couldn't find a translation tool that was truly "handy" for my needs, so I decided to build one myself in my spare time.
+As built-in browser AIs become more common, the value of tools like this is shifting from "mass utility" to "niche personalization."
+Through this project, I wanted to create a dedicated tool that perfectly aligns with my own workflow.

+Because of this, Mira's features and design carry a strong personal touch, and it is not intended to be a comprehensive commercial product.
+I primarily maintain it at my own pace.
+If this little tool happens to meet your needs too, you are more than welcome to use it!
+However, please understand that due to limited personal time, I cannot guarantee compatibility with all websites or provide immediate bug fixes.

+---

 ## Technical Overview

 **Mira Translate** is a browser extension designed for translation tasks using user-provided API keys.
-It functions as an interface between the browser and translation services, allowing users to manage their own API configurations.
+It functions as an interface between the browser and translation services, allowing users to manage their own API configurations seamlessly.

 This tool was created to fill the need for a functional, open-source bilingual translation utility that prioritizes simplicity and efficiency.
-It was developed in spare time for personal use, featuring a streamlined interface designed around specific, subjective workflows.
-As it is a personal project, it does not aim to cater to every preference or provide the polish of commercial software.
+It features a streamlined interface designed around specific workflows without the bloat of corporate software.

-> **Note:** This tool serves strictly as an assistant for AI-powered translation.
-Due to limited maintenance time, bug fixes may not be immediate, and universal compatibility with all websites is not guaranteed.

 ### Features